 East Elementary uses the data from i-Ready to provide information for teachers to use in differentiated instruction.
-Each grade level team meets shortly after the diagnostic test is given.
+Each grade level team meets after the diagnostic test is given.
 In our meetings, we discuss where the most help is needed for the children to improve.
 Then we work per class to decide what skills are needed in the classroom.
-Intensive instruction is given for thirty to forty minutes in each level.
-Primary teachers provide instruction to two groups of children.
-The lowest 12 students of every level are placed in a Sci Learn class.
-Intensive individualized instruction is given to students in kindergarten, third, fourth, and fifth grade by using a pull out program based on the child's formative and summative assessments.
-First and second graders are serviced in inclusion classrooms.
+Intensive instruction is given for thirty minutes in each subject area.
+Intensive individualized instruction is given to students in grades 1-5 by using a pull out program based on the child's i-Ready diagnostic score and/or classroom formative assessments.
 All classrooms have iii for reading and math.